 The Board does not have jurisdiction over the formation of contracts to procure architectural and engineering services, which may be appealed to the Board of Public Works.
 Nor does its jurisdiction cover labor disputes, or a contract claim related to a lease of real property.

 Final decisions of the Board through 2004 were published in bound volumes by the former Maryland Institute for the Continuing Professional Education of Lawyers (MICPEL).
-These are available at the Board's offices and the State Law Library.
+These are available at the Board's offices and the Thurgood Marshall State Law Library.
 Decisions published from 1997 through the present, as well as digital copies of the MICPEL volumes, may be searched and viewed on-line through the Board website.

-With Senate advice and consent, the Governor appoints the Board's three members to five-year terms.
+With Senate advice and consent, the Governor appoints the Board's six members to five-year terms.
 The Chair is named by the Governor (Chapter 741, Acts of 2022; Code State Finance and Procurement Article, secs.
 15-201 through 15-223).

 © Copyright July 22, 2022 Maryland State Archives